 Rishi and Hemaxi’s life changed when they noticed early signs of neurological disease in their daughter Aashi.
 The family is dedicated to beating Batten disease and spreading awareness.

-Sara has had an emotional journey raising her daughter, Gabriela, who was diagnosed with CLN7 at age six.
-In the years since diagnosis, her family has worked tirelessly to make Gabriela’s life less painful and more beautiful, and to bring awareness to the community through Rare Diseases Croatia, known locally as Hrvatski savez za rijetke bolesti.
+Sara had an emotional journey raising her daughter, Gabriela, who was diagnosed with CLN7 at age six.
+In the years since diagnosis, her family worked tirelessly to make Gabriela’s life less painful and more beautiful, and to bring awareness to the community through Rare Diseases Croatia, known locally as Hrvatski savez za rijetke bolesti.